Sebaceous gland carcinoma

 Muir Torré syndrome can mean that there is another primary cancer elsewhere in the body.
 So people diagnosed with sebaceous gland cancer are often checked over for signs of cancer elsewhere.
 This can be frightening, but it is usually just a precaution.

 Radiotherapy is sometimes used instead of surgery, or as an extra treatment after the operation.
-After treatment, your sister will need to see her specialist regularly for a few years.
-The specialist will examine her for signs of the cancer coming back, either in the skin or the lymph nodes.
+After treatment, you will need to see your specialist regularly for a few years.
+The specialist will examine you for signs of the cancer coming back, either in the skin or the lymph nodes.

 Question about cancer?
 Contact our information nurse team